 WNA – African Newspapers

-African Newspapers is the second collection module of the World Newspaper Archive in partnership with Readex, a division of NewsBank.
-This collection provides access to more than 40 fully searchable African newspapers published between 1800 and 1922.
+African Newspapers is the second collection module of the World Newspaper Archive, produced by CRL in partnership with Readex, a division of NewsBank.
+This collection provides access to more than 40 fully searchable African newspaper titles, published between 1800 and 1922.
 African Newspapers features titles from Ghana, Kenya, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa, Uganda, and Zimbabwe.
 Languages include English, German, French, Portuguese, Afrikaans, Xhosa, Sotho, and others.

 Titles were recommended by WNA Charter Participants, faculty members, and subject experts from the Cooperative Africana Microform Project (CAMP).
 The final material was selected for its breadth of coverage, diversity of viewpoints, and historical significance.

 - East African Standard, Mombasa Times and Uganda Argus (Kenya)

 - Lagos Standard (Nigeria)

 - Cape Town Gazette and African Advertiser (South Africa)

 A complete list of titles can be found on Readex's site.

 The titles are cross-searchable with other modules of the World Newspaper Archive, as well as with other Readex products such as America’s Historical Newspapers.

 African Newspapers is currently accessible to Charter Participants and subscribing members.
 To access the collection, please visit your library’s homepage for Readex products and click on World Newspaper Archive, or visit the page directly.